 The proposed treaty would build on five U.N. outer space treaties: the 1967 Outer Space Treaty; 1968 Rescue Agreement; 1972 Liability Convention; 1976 Launch Registration Convention; and 1984 Moon Agreement.
 Outside the United Nations, there also are the 1963 Partial Test Ban Treaty and 1971 Intelsat Agreement.
 All of these forbid weapons of mass destruction, but not other types of weapons, in space.

 Trump, a Republican president, noted that the Space Force opposed by many Democratic lawmakers represents the first new U.S. military service created since the Air Force was taken out of the Army in 1947.
-The Space Force will have only a $40 million budget and 200 staff during its first year, a tiny fraction of the $14 billion a year that American’s military spends for space operations.
+The Space Force will have only a US$40 million budget and 200 staff during its first year, a tiny fraction of the US$14 billion a year that American’s military spends for space operations.

 “Going to be a lot of things happening in space.
 Because space is the world’s newest war-fighting domain,” Trump said at a signing ceremony for the defense spending bill at Joint Base Andrews in Maryland, near the nation’s capital.